dodokek/Alpha-Blending/README.md

 Each pixel is calculated independently.
 This means that we can calculate 4 of them at once with SSE instrucions.

-The method I used to implement this algorithm includes a vast variaty of bit manipulations.
+The method I used to implement this algorithm includes a vast variety of bit manipulations.
 Because of them my code becomes much more complicated and bigger in size.

 However, we can see the **FPS counter jumps to 36**